-Microblading has become a popular trend that allows the look of fuller brows with a more natural-looking effect.
+Microblading eyebrows has become a popular trend that allows the look of fuller brows with a more natural-looking effect.
 Not only has cosmetic tattooing gained immense popularity all over the globe but the cosmetic tattooing industry has become hugely profitable as well.
 The cosmetic tattooing industry is showing no signs of slowing down.
-If you’re a savvy business-minded entrepreneur, starting a cosmetic tattooing shop that offers microblading may be a great investment.
+If you’re a savvy business-minded entrepreneur, starting a cosmetic tattooing shop with a microblading business plan may be a great investment.

 Simply having talent as a good cosmetologist doesn’t make you qualified to become a cosmetic tattoo artist, so your journey to owning your own shop begins with proper certification.
 Many states require a professional license to perform this service.
 If you’re not sure about the rules in your state, check with your local and state Department of Health.
 They’ll be able to point you in the right direction.
 Understand that your city or county might have extra rules on top of whatever your state requires–check with both!
 Contact the American Academy of Micropigmentation or The Society of Permanent Cosmetic Professionals for additional guidance regarding licensing rules, or for help finding a qualified trainer.
 You’ll have to go through an intensive training, get your Blood Borne Pathogen Certification and should complete an apprenticeship to truly learn this craft.

-When you start any small business you need to think about start-up costs.
+When you’re thinking about the best way to start a microblading business & cosmetic tattoo shop, you need to think about start-up costs.
 In most cases, estimates for starting your own business begin at around $25,000 but that amount can vary greatly.
 Good quality tattoo machines start at around $400 and disposable, sanitized needles will be an ongoing cost.
 Additionally, you’ll also need to invest in a steady supply of ink and tubes to feed each tattoo machine that you purchase.

 Special furniture that has been designed specifically for tattooing will also be necessary.
 In fact, most states have strict rules laid out about which types of furniture can safely be used in cosmetic tattooing areas.
 You’ll want to design your salon to appeal to your audience.
 Generally, cosmetic tattooing shops should be luxurious and inviting.
 Don’t skimp on the interior.

-When starting a new business it is always super important to think about location.
+When dealing with a cosmetic tattoo shop & startup microblading business, it is always super important to think about location.
 But when starting a tattoo business, there may also be legal hurdles to consider when choosing a good location.
 Certain zoning ordinances may prevent you from setting up shop in a prime location, so be sure to do plenty of research before falling in love with a space.
 Once you’ve got the legal stuff dealt with, be sure to pick a location with high traffic or an area close to shopping and nightlife.

 Whenever you start up a small business there is a great deal of risk involved and even more when you’re finally up and running.
 Comprehensive cosmetic tattoo insurance coverage will protect your business from liability claims, property damage, business interruption issues, theft and vandalism, natural disasters and much more.
 Avoid paying out of pocket when something goes wrong by investing in a solid insurance policy that has been tailored to fit the special needs of your tattoo shop.

 Want to learn more about the benefits of investing in cosmetic tattoo insurance?
+Want to know more about how to start a microblading business?
 Visit the team at Marine Agency Insurance online today to get a quote for your small business.